Writing an OpenGL Screensaver for Windows

 |

-If you plan to have OpenGL functionality in the same file, don't forget to
+If you plan to have OpenGL functionality in the same file, don't

-include GL/gl.h and GL/glu.h... you'll need them later.
+forget to include GL/gl.h and GL/glu.h... you'll need them

 The first function you need is ScreenSaverProc.
-This function deals with
+This function

-will call your animation subroutines.
+screensaver library, and will call your animation subroutines.

-If you're somewhat familiar with Windows messaging, this example code should
+If you're somewhat familiar with Windows messaging, this example

-look straightforward.
-On WM_CREATE, we need to set up OpenGL and create a timer
+code should look straightforward.
+On WM_CREATE, we need to set up

-to run our animation.
-On WM_TIMER, we advance our animation by one time step.
-On
+advance our animation by one time step.
+On WM_DESTROY, we clean up

-WM_DESTROY, we clean up any messes and shut down OpenGL nicely (the InitGL and
+any messes and shut down OpenGL nicely (the InitGL and CloseGL

-CloseGL functions are given in the next section).
+functions are given in the next section).

 //globals used by the function below to hold the screen size